dsikar/pi-zero/xzm/wireless-specification.md

 * The same architecture may be used to supply data to mobile, desktop and web panel gui apps, with all the functionality currently provided by desktop apps.

+* Shorten cables - at the moment they are cluttering panel.

+* Packet building on embedded device.

+* Schedulling.

+* Embedded device state broadcast - idle, polling, scheduled, etc.

 As always open to suggestion.